DEVO27/Banking-System/README.md

 Success!
  ```
+ -  This feature supports multiple errors handling conditions such as:
+ - The amount deposited can not come from the same credit card the user is currently using.
+ - The entered card number must be within the database and pass the Luhn algorithms
+ - Transfer requestion can not exceed the user current balance

 - ``4.
 Close account`` The current card will be removed from the database and the session will end.
 This will return to the [main menu](Main-Menu).
 ```
 The Account has been closed!